daltondo/Sumerian-network-graph-data/README.md

 # TODO
 - Handle multiple transactions in a text
 - Handle texts that have 4 or more people in the transaction
+- Uncover different ways to merge nodes (by years, connection to modes, etc)